blezecon/MusicBot/README.md

-# BlezeconJr
+# Music bot
 A personal dc bot, which helps to play song.
+No api required